 Italy Culinary Trips and a Love of Risotto: Recipes and More

 Any discussion of rice must include Italy.
 After all, the country is the leading producer of the cereal grain in all of Europe.
-Most of the rice is produced in Italy’s north, particularly Lombardy, Piedmont, and the Veneto, all locations where we have cooking vacations and even a cooking class at a rice mill.
+Most of the rice is produced in Italy’s north, particularly Lombardy, Piedmont, and the Veneto, all locations where we have cooking vacations.
 And if you’re talking about rice and an Italian meal, chances are you’re talking about risotto, the hearty meal that can be flavored just about any way you want.

 That’s because while all Italian risottos are typically made with the same basic ingredients — rice, butter, wine, and stock — they can also be prepared with just about any meats or vegetables, typically based on the local ingredients of the area.
 Plus, risotto dishes can be infused with a range of flavors depending on the broth and wine you make it with.